-- 2. CIA information not available at the time of the Warren Commission investigation - a.
+CIA information not available at the time of the Warren Commission investigation a.
 LIRING/3 allegation

-In 1967 a report that Silvia Duran had had intimate relations with Lee Harvey Oswald came to the attention of the Central Intelligence Agency's Mexico City Station.(739) The source, [LIRING/3] stated that he had recently received a call from Silvia Duran.(740) A telephone tap on LIRING/3's telephone confirmed that Silvia Duran had called LIRING.
-(741) [LIRING/3] reported that he had visited Silvia to renew acquaintances.(742) During the visit, Duran told [LIRING/3] that she had met Lee Harvey Oswald at the Cuban Consulate when he applied for a visa and had dated him on several occasions.(743) Duran admitted that she had had intimate relations with Oswald, but insisted that she had no idea of his plans.(744) In addition, Duran told [LIRING/3] that when the news of the assassination became public knowledge, the Mexican government arrested her and during the interrogation beat her until she admitted that she had had an an affair with Lee Harvey Oswald.
-(745) Rowton (746) counseled [LIRING/3] against any further contact with Duran because the Cubans or the Mexican police might become suspicious of him.(747) There is no indication in [Rowton's] report as to why contact with Silvia would make the Cubans suspicious. [footnote (748) missing]
+In 1967 a report that Silvia Duran had had intimate relations with Lee Harvey Oswald came to the attention Classification and the same report that Silvia Duran had had intimate of the Central Intelligecne Agency's Mexico City Station.
+The source, LIRING/3, state I that he had recently received a call from Silvia Duran.
+740/ A telephone tap on LIRING/3's telephone confirmed that Silvia Duran had called LIRING.
+741/ LIRING'3 reported that he had visited Silvia to renew acquiaintancees.
+742/ During the visit, Duran told LIRING/3 that she had met Lee Harvey Oswald at the Cuban Consulate when he applied for a visa and had dated him on several occasions.
+743/ Duran admitted that she had had intimate relations with Oswald, but insisted that she had no idea of his plans.
+744/ In addition, Duran told LIRING/3 that when the news of the assassination became public knowledge, the Mexican government arrested her and during the interrogation beat her until she admitted that she had had an affair with Lee Harvey Oswald.
+745/ Rowton 746/ counseled LIRING/3 against any further contact with Duran because the Cubans or the Mexican police might become suspicious of him.
+747/ There is no indication in Rowton's report as to why contact with Silvia would make the Cubans suspicious.